Napat/git_newbie/content01_en.md

 # Useful
 - [GitIgnoreIO](https://www.gitignore.io/) To create .gitignore files for your project.

+# Github hotkey
+- `t`: push `t` when open target repository website then ypu can type any text to search for any file on that repository.

 --------------------------------------------------------------
 # CHAPTER01: Version control & git setup & git config & status of staging
 Old story